alexander74craig/VocabularyRedditBot/README.md

 # VocabularyRedditBot
 A reddit bot that can return definititions for users.
 Bot can be summoned via mention anywhere in a comment body.
-The definitions of the first word in the comment body will be returned to the user via a reply comment.
+The definitions of the first word in the comment body will be returned to the user via a reply comment. [note, bot is currently innactive]

 Example use: